 There are two types of people in this world: those who have seen Range 15, and those who have not.
-Which is about like saying everything in the world either is or isn’t a potato, when you really think about it.
+Which is about like saying everything in the world either is or isn’t a potato when you really think about it.

-If you’re one of the people who both hasn’t seen Range 15 and isn’t a potato, it’s best summed up as a veteran screwball comedy masquerading as a zombie movie.
+If you’re one of the people who both haven’t seen Range 15 and isn’t a potato, it’s best summed up as a veteran screwball comedy masquerading as a zombie movie.
 The humor is pitch black and wildly inappropriate by pretty much any standards.

 This should come as no surprise to anyone familiar with Ranger Up or Article 15, the clothing companies turned viral video powerhouses (or was it the other way around) who collaborated to create it.
 It’s dark, transgressive, and perfectly suited for the veteran audience.
 You’ll see a family of anti-gun activists suicide in gruesomely hilarious fashion, a man with a blowup doll glued to his crotch, and a woman with no arms try to pick up keys off the ground.

 Range 15 has been called many things in the year since its release: hilarious, offensive, over the top, you name it.
 But what it hasn’t called, at least by my count, is inspirational.

 That might all change with the release of Not a War Story, a behind the scenes documentary that chronicles the trials and tribulations the masterminds of Range 15 went through to get it made.

 By the standards of a behind the scenes documentary, Not a War Story isn’t groundbreaking, but then again, it doesn’t set out to be.
 It’s very much a meat and potatoes look at what went into making the movie: behind the scenes footage of how certain shots were composed, interviews with the actors and crew, and candid glimpses into the messy and often shady world of Hollywood movies make up the majority of the film.